Tommertom/Newzee/README.md

 * Clone this repository: `git clone https://github.com/Tommertom/Newzee.git`.
 * Run `npm install` from the project root.
 * Install the ionic CLI, Cordova (`npm install -g ionic@latest cordova@latest`)
-* Run `ionic serve` to have the project compiled for the first time
+* Run `ionic serve -w chrome` to emulate in a browser

-Needs cordova plugins (after full install and compile):
-* `ionic cordova plugin add --save cordova-plugin-inappbrowser`
-* `ionic cordova plugin add --save cordova-plugin-x-socialsharing`
-* `ionic cordova plugin add --save cordova-sqlite-storage `

-This demo is available in Ionic View (similar to Apple's Testflight) under app ID `365fdabe`.
-Download Ionic View (legacy version) in your app store (android/iOS), register free
+This demo is available in Ionic View Pro (similar to Apple's Testflight) under app ID `2b25095e`.
-Ionic account (https://apps.ionic.io/signup) and enjoy.
-Assure you do a `Clear App Data` in Ionic View if you want to enjoy the latest committed version.
-NOTE: some of the feeds are not working in `ionic serve` due to CORS restrictions
+Download Ionic View (legacy version) in your app store (android/iOS)

 ## Important!
 Use at own discretion, but if you have any suggestion, let me know or do a PR.